Daniel-Mora-Moreno/mygit_training/README.md

 THIS IS A NEW LINE

+THIS IS A NEW LINE FOR THE BRANCH rama1 !!!

 ---

 > Based on the general concept from Rachel M. Carmena's blog post on [How to teach Git](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html).